ahmademadd/Processor-Execution-Simulator/README.md

 ```

 ## Output
-The simulator prints a **detailed report** to the console, showing key events:
+The simulator prints a **detailed cycle-by-cycle report** to the console, showing key events:
 - **Task Creation:** When a task enters the queue.
 - **Task Assignment:** When a task starts execution on a processor.
 - **Task Completion:** When a task finishes execution.
-- **Processor State:** Which tasks are running on which processors.
+- **Processor State:** Idle processors and which tasks are running on which processors.

 #### **Example Output**
 ```